One of my favorite summer routines is taking daily (or hourly) strolls through my garden, plucking and eating edible leaves as I go.

 Plants will benefit from regular watering, as well as the addition of liquid feed such as comfrey tea or fish fertilizer every few weeks.

 To make a homemade comfrey tea fertilizer, cut a bunch of comfrey leaves and place them in a five-gallon bucket of water.
 Wait a couple of days, strain, and this nutrient-rich “tea” is ready to be used on your plants.
 Be warned, it does have quite a strong smell!
+You can find complete brewing instructions here.

 It is also important to keep the area around your plants free of weeds.
 Surrounding them with a thick layer of mulch is an ideal way to both keep weeds down and keep the soil moist.